apex-legends-bugs/apex-legends-bugs/README.md

 Spread the news and let people know.
 Tell your favourite content creators, streamers, and pro players to use this and report bugs.
 We want to show a unified front to Respawn and EA who are simply neglecting the code base of Apex.

+If you have set up a GitHub account, make sure you're logged into it and Star ⭐ this repository.
+You can find the "Star" button in the upper right corner of this site.
+This will help this bug tracker reach more people!

 We're looking for someone to create nice art for this thing so if you want to submit something, reach out.
 To be up front, there's no budget here.